 - Never dump aquarium water or contents down drains or into waterways.

 Imported plants, bulbs and seed including those ordered over the Internet or through mail order must be cleared before coming into the country and some may be banned or require permits.
-Check with Australian Quarantine and Inspection Service and the Sustainability, Environment, Water, Population and Communities trade use section before ordering plant material.
+Check with Department of Agriculture before ordering plant material.

 The information in this section (how you can help) was put together with research from the following websites.
 Please visit these websites for more information: